GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 3. Google Sitemap Extra Settings page.

 == Changelog ==

+= V2.8.6 - 16.01.2014 =
+* Bugfix : Bug related on The link which get's added to the robots.txt was fixed.
+* Update : Style of the sitemap file was updated.

 = V2.8.5 - 13.01.2014 =
 * Bugfix : Bugs related on using string offset as an array were fixed.